"Eye to eye" Humpback Whale (Megaptera novaeangliae), Papeete, Tahiti.

 2023-03-31_Waigeo_R Ampat_1x1_IDN-267-Edit-Edit-Edit

-Chevron Barracuda (Sphyraena putnamae) Raja Ampat, Indonesia.
+"Silver Legion" Barracuda (Sphyraena putnamae) Raja Ampat, Indonesia.

 "Two divers hover in quiet awe as a dense school of chevron barracuda holds its formation just above the sandy bottom — a wall of silver in the deep blue."